DSC-SIST/D-Bug/JavaScript/Question_12/README.md

+Question:
-problem: program to shuffle the deck of cards
+program to shuffle the deck of cards

+Difficulty Level : Essay

 output:
 The first five cards are: